The short version:

 College introduced me to a series of unfulfilling romantic relationships, an ill-advised spiral perm, more Domino’s pizza (this time, with beer), and an angelic creative writing professor who took me under her wing and inspired me, for the first time, to push myself.
 I started writing all manner of terrible poetry, and enjoying every minute of it.
 This passion carried through to graduate school, where I enrolled in every available workshop, and ultimately wrote a screenplay for my MFA thesis about a female serial killer possessed by a 16th century mad Hungarian countess.
 (FYI, the rights are still available, should any Hollywood types out there be interested.)

 Somehow, I managed to segue into editing children’s books, a career I enjoyed for more than ten years, until I didn’t.
 My need to move away from traditional publishing and follow my however-corny-sounding bliss led me to start a freelance editing business.
-I began to enjoy some success on my own terms, both as a published author and as an editor, until I was diagnosed in early 2010 with a rare form of cancer.
-This revelation led to two complicated surgeries, lengthy bouts of radiation and chemotherapy, physical therapy, and a LOT of downtime, during which I decided to make some lemonade from the big ole pile of lemons I’d been given.
-I became a writing fiend, and while much of what I penned was ultimately not for public consumption, one of my manuscripts (a story about table manners) will be published by Disney in 2014.
+I began to enjoy some success on my own terms, both as a published author and as an editor, until I was diagnosed in early 2010 with a rare form of cancer — and then, in 2011, with ANOTHER rare form of cancer.
+These revelations led to two complicated surgeries, lengthy bouts of radiation and chemotherapy, physical therapy, phototherapy, and a LOT of downtime, during which I decided to make some lemonade from the big ole pile of lemons I’d been given.
+I became a writing fiend, and while much of what I penned was ultimately not for public consumption, I now have lots of fun projects in the world and in the works, including picture books, chapter books, and middle grade novels.

 I now maintain a very high threshold for pain, and a low tolerance for wasted time, whiners, and unnecessary stress.
-I enjoy laughing in the face of adversity, being healthy, cooking, drinking champagne, spending time with my husband and our cats, visiting with friends and select family members, and of course, writing.
+I enjoy laughing in the face of adversity; being healthy; cooking; drinking Champagne; spending time with my husband, our son, and our cat; visiting with friends and select family members; and of course, writing.